Print/Download [English]

 - Any mandated reporter who willfully fails to report suspected child abuse or neglect is guilty of a Class A misdemeanor for a first violation and a Class 4 felony for a second or subsequent violation.

-The Board delegates to the Chief Executive Officer or his/her designee authority to create guidelines as necessary to implement and enforce this policy.
+The Board delegates to the Chief Executive Officer or their designee authority to create guidelines as necessary to implement and enforce this policy.

 Policy References